Featured Water Project

 Water Damage Restoration

-Unfortunately, disasters happen when we least expect them.
-This flood was one of the worst we seen in a long time.
-Fortunately, the home was empty but, unfortunately was severely damaged.
-We got called to this home the day after Christmas 2016 in Twin Falls County.
+Disasters happen when we least expect them.
+This flood was one of the worst we’ve seen in a long time.
+Luckily, the home was empty, but it was still severely damaged.
+We were called to this home the day after Christmas 2016 in Twin Falls County.
 The home sustained tremendous damage from water and ice.
-The known source was a water line that broke inside of an upstairs bathroom that had frozen due to the cold winds and conditions at the time.
-The water was determined to have been causing damage to this home for the duration of approximately five days.
-From the third-floor bathroom to the basement the water had damaged many rooms.
+The source was a water line that broke inside of an upstairs bathroom because it had frozen due to the weather conditions.
+The water damaged this home for the duration of approximately five days.
+The water damaged many rooms, from the third-floor bathroom all the way to the basement.

-Upon arrival that morning, we first made sure the water well was shut off and no longer allowing the water to continue causing damage.
-We noticed the egress windows were full of water and made sure the power was not on to the home so we could safely enter the property.
-After entering the property, we did an assessment of the damage we communicated with the home owner, the insurance company and began extracting water from the basement.
-The water level was between six and seven feet deep in the basement and took approximately eight hours to remove.
+Upon arrival that morning, our team first made sure the water well was shut off, no longer allowing the water to cause damage.
+We verified that the power was not on so the property would be safe to enter.
+Upon entering, the team performed a damage assessment.
+After communicating with the home owner and their insurance company, we extracted water from the basement.
+The water level was seven feet deep in the basement, taking approximately eight hours to remove.

 Our drying equipment and a HeatPro 700 helped us save the day.
 The team heated the interior of the property to approximately 120 degrees, drying it completely in just a few days.
 To finish the process, our team of technicians removed the damaged structures so we could begin the restoration.
 While it’s easy to overlook, water damage can be a big problem, and fighting it can be difficult.
 Preventative action and understanding water damage should be your first steps in keeping your home safe and damage free.